MichaelCade/90DaysOfDevOps/Days/day33.md

 Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.

-You will see from below that there are lots of integrations and tools built into Visual Studio Code that you can use to interact with Microsoft Azure and the services within.
+You will see below that there are lots of integrations and tools built into Visual Studio Code that you can use to interact with Microsoft Azure and the services within.

 ![](Images/Day33_Cloud6.png)